ricallinson/ss/README.md

     'NOT a b'

-Exact positive and negative matching __'a' AND 'b' NOT 'c' AND 'd'__.
+Exact positive and negative matching __'a' AND 'b' NOT 'c' AND NOT 'd'__.

     'a b NOT c d'